shawn-odonnell/2021-07-01_git_basics/README.md

 - Use a `.gitignore` file to remove files or file types from the repo

 # remotes

+- `ssh-keygen`: add an SSH key to my system
 - `git remote add <URL>`: adds the url
 - `git push origin main`: push the main branch to the origin remote